natalietdg/context-md/README.md

 # Context-MD

-Audio transcription and translation pipeline using AWS Transcribe and SEA-LION API.
+Multi-modal audio transcription and translation pipelines using AWS Transcribe, WhisperX, Clinical Transcription with MERaLiON, and SEA-LION API.

 ## Project Structure